plone/plone.browserlayer/plone/browserlayer/README.txt

     >>> from Products.CMFCore.utils import getToolByName
     >>> portal_setup = getToolByName(self.portal, 'portal_setup')

-First, we must install the main profile for the product - otherwise, the import handlers will not be found.

-    >>> _ = portal_setup.runAllImportStepsFromProfile('profile-plone.browserlayer:default')

-We should then be able to install our product's profile.
+We should be able to install our product's profile.
 For the purposes of this test, the profile is defined in tests/profiles/default/testing and registered in testing.zcml.
 It has a file called browserlayer.xml which contains::